Lupennat/lupdo/README.md

 -   `killed` Define Custom Kill Callback.

 > **Warning**
-> property `killResource` should always be false, before activating this option, verify that you have committed or rolled back all transactions and verified that you have executed all prepared statments
+> property `killResource` should always be false, before activating this option, verify that you have committed or rolled back all transactions and verified that you have closed all prepared statments
 > When 'beginTransaction()' is called connection will be released to the pool only after 'commit()' or 'rollback()' is called.
-> When 'prepare()' is called, connection will be released to the pool only after first 'execute()' is called.
+> When 'prepare()' is called, connection will be released to the pool only after 'close()' is called.
-> killResource is supported only on mysql/mariadb driver
+> killResource might not be supported by all drivers

 > **Warning**
 > callback `created` should be used only to set session variables on the connection before it gets used.